jazzyjackson/MIXINTvNegative1/Readme.markdown

 make max: clone the ChatScript project, including an entire local instance of Wordnet, an English dictionary and meaning-map.
 Uncompressed ~ 1GB

 If you're running behind a load balancer or reverse proxy already and want all the internal requests to be HTTP, you can set an environment variable to "DISABLE_SSL" and neither switchboard nor operator will check for certificate files.

+# Working with Owners, Groups, and the World with Switchboard.js

+Many collaboration and file sharing tools require all participants to register an account with the service where they can choose what other accounts have access to their files - these accounts are managed by a web server that provides an authentication and access scheme of its own.
+I wanted to avoid re-implementing access control in my own application when *nix operating systems have sophisticated permissions capabilities built-in.

+Switchboard.js is my implementation of a reverse-proxy service that authenticates web requests and fulfills the requests by passing them to a nodejs microserver.
+An instance of operator.js is launched as a child process of switchboard.js, and it's called with `sudo -u` to run the microserver process as the identity associated with an incoming web request.

+In this way, whatever permissions granted to a *nix id determine what files and programs can be accessed via web request.

+On *nix systems, every file/program/directory has true/false values for whether it can be read, overwritten, and run as an executable program.
+In human-readable (or 'symbolic') form this is expressed as 'rwx' for read-write-execute.
+These rwx permissions can be different for the creator of the file (called the __owner__), a __group__ (lists of particular identities that should be allowed to access the file), and __world__, sometimes called __other__, meaning, everybody else (including the special identity *nobody*).

+So `rwx r-x ---` means the owner/creator can read, overwrite, and execute their own file, members of a group can read the file and run it as a program, but everybody else is prevented from any access.
+(If the directory the file is in is readable by the world, the world can see the file is there but can't read it.
+If a directory has its world permissions set to --- than no one else can see that the directory is there at all).

+# Magic URLs and cookies with Keyconfig and Keymaker.js

+Switchboard.js handles creating accounts and proxying requests to the right child process, but before it can do that it needs to know who the incoming request belongs to.
+Keymaker.js includes some regex to check for a session ID in the cookie and the

 # Operator.js
 Operator.js will connect your calls - fulfilling network requests in one of six ways: